kubernetes/ingress-nginx/docs/user-guide/opentracing.md

-# Opentracing
+# OpenTracing

-Using the third party module [rnburn/nginx-opentracing](https://github.com/rnburn/nginx-opentracing) the NGINX ingress controller can configure NGINX to enable [OpenTracing](http://opentracing.io) instrumentation.
+Using the third party module [opentracing-contrib/nginx-opentracing](https://github.com/opentracing-contrib/nginx-opentracing) the NGINX ingress controller can configure NGINX to enable [OpenTracing](http://opentracing.io) instrumentation.
 By default this feature is disabled.

 To enable the instrumentation we just need to enable the instrumentation in the configuration configmap and set the host where we should send the traces.